 For the application of the output method in determining real estate revenue, we obtained an understanding of the Group's processes for determining the POC.
-We inspected the certified POC reports prepared by the project engineers and assessed their competence, capabilities, and objectivity by reference to their qualifications, experience, and reporting responsibilities.
+We inspected the certified POC reports prepared by third party project managers as approved by internal construction managers and assessed their competence, capabilities, and objectivity by reference to their qualifications, experience, and reporting responsibilities.
 For selected projects, we conducted ocular inspections, made relevant inquiries and obtained the supporting details of POC reports showing the completion of the major activities of the project construction.